LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-14-AttachGatsbySSGToWebsite_p2.md

 jQuery does not know of React's existence so it can cause conflicts as jquery manipulates the DOM directly while React is more loosely coupled.
 We have to reinvent the wheel with the "sidebar" element as it was written with jQuery.
 Besides we can use it again later.

 I cannot take full credit for how to create the sidebar.
 Only how to abstract it!
-I learned how to do it here but had to adjust a few properties and colours that were not present [in the tutorial.](https://www.youtube.com/watch?v=6cb56Luubd4)
+I learned the styling from [this awesome video](https://www.youtube.com/watch?v=6cb56Luubd4) by Chris DeSilva.
+Please advise I made some tweaks to it.

 When we open the red encircled hamburger icon we want the sidebar to appear with the headings on the page so we can go back to other pages.